puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 In this scenario, the platform team needs to:

    * Install and configure a monolithic PE master
-   * Disable live management
+   * Modify the "default" group to exclude live management
-   * Install the puppet agent on the nodes the application team wants to manage with PE
-   * Create and configure a non-root user account
-   * Disable the `pe-puppet` service on all nodes
+   * Install and configure PE agents, disable the `pe-puppet` service on all nodes, and create non-root users
+   * Verify the non-root configuration

 #### Install and Configure a Monolithic Master